Savory Breakfast Burritos

 - How do I keep the burritos from getting soggy?

-- Can I make these vegetarian?
+- Can I make these breakfast burritos ahead of time?

 Serving Suggestions